 [0:11:10] We all want to be right.

-Step one, intention and getting clear on your intention.
-Number two, the willingness to be honest with yourself, which means, do you look at your intention and go, “Am I shrouding something self-serving as a noble other serving intention, or what am I willing to call it out for what it is?”
-The ability to be self-critical almost and to ask yourself, “Am I telling myself the truth, or am I pretending this is about something else altogether?”
-Clarity of intention, the ability to honestly examine your own intention and positive back to what it is.
+Step two is the willingness to be honest with yourself, which means you can ask yourself, “Am I shrouding something self-serving as a noble others-serving intention, or am I willing to call it out for what it is?”
+This ability to be almost self-critical and to ask yourself, “Am I telling myself the truth, or am I pretending this is about something else altogether?”.

-Number three, when you walk out of the conversation, this is the most important thing and it has been life-changing for me, even though it’s so simple, it’s to show up with seriously real curiosity.
+Step three, when you walk into the conversation, this is the most important thing and it has been life-changing for me, even though it’s so simple, it’s to show up with real curiosity.
 What does that mean?
-It means you let go of the things you believe in for a moment and you listen not to respond, but you listen to and to take in what this person is saying.
-I find that a good way to exercise high level curiosity is to test yourself on how much of what the other person is saying you’re absorbing.
+It means you let go of the things you believe in for a moment and you listen not to respond, but you listen just to listen and to take in what this person is saying.
+I find that a good way to exercise high level curiosity is to test yourself on how much you’re absorbing what the other person is saying.
 When you hold that test for yourself, you truly focus on doing the best that you can to listen to them.

-I find that not a great way to practice curiosity is to do what I call distilling and playing back when the other person is done speaking.
-Let’s say they’ve wrapped up saying something for about two minutes, your ability to distill down what they said to the bare bones and to be able to play it back to them verbally does two things.
+I find that another great way to practice curiosity is to do what I call distilling and playing back when the other person is done speaking.
+Let’s say they’ve wrapped up saying something for about two minutes, your ability to distill down what they said to the bare bones and to be able to play it back to them verbally does two things:

-Number one, it forces you to listen so that you can listen well.
+Number one, it forces you to listen so that you can distill well.
 Number two, it lets them see that you’re truly listening and you’re paying attention, but also it lets them respond if you haven’t interpreted what they’re saying accurately, and it helps them course correct.
-Doing all of those things only fuels your sense of curiosity.
-It can only happen if you can detach from your beliefs for a second, and you can stop listening to respond and listen to truly listen and digest what the other person’s saying.
+Doing all of those things really fuels your sense of curiosity and it can only happen if you can detach from your beliefs for a second, and you can stop listening to respond and listen to truly listen and digest what the other person’s saying.

 [0:13:37] It’s funny.
 This reminds me of a conversation I had with Bryce Hoffman about red team thinking.
 The whole premise behind that is, “We hold these to be absolute truths, but what if we’re wrong?”
 Being able to step back and have the emotional intelligence to say, “There may be another way of looking at this.
 There may be another way of interpreting this.
 There might be other factors that I’m not aware of that might be at play, other goals, aspirations, fears, wants, needs, desires and challenges that are at play that I’m not aware of yet.”